 While modern TTS systems have good audio quality, they also have difficulties pronouncing uncommon words.
 Probably the worst problem they suffer from is unnatural prosody.
 "Prosody" is a catch-all term for rhythm, intonation, and in general, features of speech that span over multiple words.

 Prosody is difficult for TTS because to really nail it, a system needs to understand the meaning of what it is saying.
 There is an infinite variety of ways to say something at the prosodic level, unlike at the phonetic level, where there is typically just one way to pronounce a word (in a given dialect).

-Speech-to-speech voice conversion has a natural advantage in prosody over TTS because it excels at duplicating the source speaker's prosody (and the source speaker, hopefully, does understand the text).
+Speech-to-speech has a natural advantage in prosody over TTS because it excels at duplicating the source speaker's prosody (and the source speaker, hopefully, does understand the text).
 Respeecher's technology produces far more natural sounding prosody than TTS systems.
 It offers an infinite prosodic palette for content creators.